worktheclock/replit.github.io/tutorials/18-telegram-bot.md

 ## Make a Web UI

-Now that we have a functional bot, we may want to add a web interface for it.
-The tool we will use is Flask.
+Now that we have a functional bot, we want to add a web interface for it.
+The tool we'll use is Flask.
 We can include the following code after our other imports and before our `latest_key` function definition.

 ```python
 from math import ceil